SunaCho/SunaCho/README.md

 - Ewha W. Univ.
 Climate & Energy Systems Engineering
 - Python & C & Java & NCAR Command
-- Currently interested in Front-End Development
+- Currently interested in ML and Data Science

 <!--
 **SunaCho/SunaCho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.